AxelV8/projetL3S2_Pathfinding/README.md

 I had to study Dijkstra and A*, two resolution algorithms, with numerical instances as lines of character representing a map.
 -----------------------------------------------------------------------------------------------------------
 _To launch the project:_
    - The file conversion.jl contains a parser to convert a file in the map folder.
+   - I'm using PyPlot and DataStructures packages
 - Include  dijkstra.jl and a_star.jl in the REPL.
 - Then launch algoDijkstra and algoAstar within the arguments(“filename”, start_point , end_point).  (type of  point: Tuple{Int64,Int64})
 ----------------------------------------------------------------------------------------------------------------